sdbip/agiler/README.md

 with minimum marketable *features*.
 Features lead to *stories* and stories lead to *tasks*.

+### Tracability

+We build software to perform some form of “business.”
+That “business” is whatever our company/organisation exists to do, and more specifically why we build our product.
+Business does not necessarily refer to banking or trading, but can just as easily relate to health-care or benefit programs.
+Business value can be healthy patients or reduced poverty as much as it can be boatloads of money.

+Everything we produce, every piece of code that we write, every structure we design, and every piece of technology we use, should be traceable to adding value to the business, learning more about the value, or enforcing the rules of the business and its domain.

+Traceability in Agiler works like this: At the top is the purpose and general values of our product.
+Each feature serves to improve one of said values.
+A large feature may be split in minor parts that bring noticable improvements.
+To plan the implementation of a feature, we split it in stories.
+Each story noticably advances the product to finishing the feature.
+We can show progress after each story.

+To finish a story, we need to make actual changes to our code, technology and structure.
+We may also need to ask questions, establish communication lines and many other things.
+To remind us of these TODOs we use tasks.
+A story should be done when all its tasks are completed, and as long as any one task is not done, neither is the story.

+Our code starts with user and business goals.
+We can use the term “use case” to refer to these interactions (even if the “user” may be another system).
+The user will always have a goal when interacting with our product.
+At the same time, the business (or societal law) may have opposing goals.
+Our first tests describe these goals and the rules for when and how they may be achieved.
+Only when we have established those rules do we plug in the rest of the implementation needed to deliver the new functionality to real-world users.
+As touted by YAGNI, we do not build technology, structure or even functionality that is not needed to complete the current story.

 ### Features

 Each feature should describe some business value that the product doesn't